edumenyo/ENM360/README.md

 ### Teaching Assistants

-Please consult the TA regarding issues related to setting up your computing enviroment, code design, implementation, and execution.
+Please consult the TA regarding issues related to course material, homework problems, setting up your computing enviroment, code design, implementation, and execution.

-TA: Kuan-Cheng Chiu,  Office Hours: Mondays 3:30-4:30pm and Wedensdays 10:00-11:00am, Room 401B, 3401 Walnut Street (4th-floor, Wing B), Email: <chiuk@seas.upenn.edu>
+TA: George Kissas,  Office Hours: TBA, Email: <gkissas@seas.upenn.edu>

 ### Note

 This syllabus is a work in progress.
 The lesson plan is subject to change depending on the progress and success of the students in the class.
 Any changes will be notified to students.